 Expatriate workers in Saudi Arabia are around 10 million.
 They started traveling to the country soon after the oil was discovered in the late 1930s.
-The foreign specialists are designated into the fields belonging to the nation of origin; expatriates from Arab and Western countries usually hold the higher positions, and the labors from Africa, South Asia, and Southeast Asia are involved in lower positions.
+Expatriates from Arab and Western countries usually hold the higher positions, and the labor from Africa, South Asia, and Southeast Asia are involved in lower positions.

 The Saudi Binladin Group was established more than 80 years ago.
 Binladin Group said that it has paid off compensation to 70,000 laid-off staff.
 The company also said that the staff still working in the company would get their wages as the government settles their debts.

-There have been so many other protests by these workers against the same employers but the government never took any action against them.
+There have been so many other protests by these workers against the same employer but the government never took any action against them.
 You don’t have a right to destroy public property in any case.